UXSoc/uxsoc-apps-cms/src/pages/index.md

   - description: ' '
     positions:
       - description: >-
-          The VP for Externals has the responsibility of being **the face of the organization** and **ensuring a good rapport to our dear partners and sponsors**, both long-term and short-term.
-The VP works closely with departments that have major events and projects.

-          This includes **preparing sponsorship & media partnership packages**, **emailing partners**, **assuring fulfillment of terms in partnerships**, and **settling** **MoAs** with the organization or corporation partners in person.

-          They should have **prior** **experience** in the creation of MoAs, as well as  sponsorship and partnership packages.
-The VP should also **create a system** to efficiently track the partnerships and sponsorships ongoing for the organization, and **foster the development and skillsets** of the AVPs of Sponsorships and Partnerships.
-        title: ' The User Experience Ambassador'
-    title: "\U0001F91D VP for Externals"
-  - description: ' '
-    positions:
-      - description: >-
           The VP for Events is **in charge of making sure the programs and logistics of UXSoc's events are smooth and well-designed**.
 Moreover, they are responsible for keeping the overall event experience (both